k2view-academy/K2View-Academy/articles/TDM/tdm_gui/18_load_task_data_versioning_mode.md

 The reservation period settings are displayed **if the load task also reserves the loaded entities** on the target environment (the Reserve task type is checked together with the Load task type).

-Note that when the Reservation Period is set to zero, the entities are reserved for unlimited period.
+Note that when the Reservation Period is set to zero, the entities are reserved for an unlimited period.

-Only Admin and Environment owner users can reserve entities for unlimited period.
+Only Admin and Environment owner users can reserve entities for an unlimited period.
 Users that are attached to the target environment as testers must set a reservation period.
 The maximum number of days of a reservation period is set in the **tdm_general_parameters** TDB DB table in the **MAX_RESERVATION_DAYS_FOR_TESTER** parameter.

 The start date of the reservation period is the task's execution time.
-The **reservation period** can be set in **minutes**, **hours**, **days**, or **weeks**.
+The **reservation period** can be set in **minutes**, **hours**, **days** or **weeks**.

 ### Reservation Note